The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-If you’re looking for help filing your taxes, H&R Block is the best filing option for those who qualify for the free edition and want the convenience of multiple filing options.
+If you’re looking for help filing your taxes, H&R Block is the best option for those who qualify for the free edition and want the convenience of multiple filing options.
 H&R Block beats its main competitor, TurboTax, in pricing, mobile app ratings and free edition.
-The company also offers more customer support options, including in-person help at more than 9,000 offices across the U.S.
+The company also offers more customer support options, including in-person help at approximately 12,000 offices across the U.S.

 |Does it offer a free version?||Yes|